Avisha2803/smart-office-offline-editor/README.md

 ---

-## What Is Not Implemented (v1)

-- User authentication
-- Real-time collaboration
-- Document version history
-- Cloud synchronization

----

-## Future Improvements

-- Document approvals and workflows
-- Document search and listing
-- Version control and audit logs
-- Offline AI-assisted document drafting
-- Multi-user collaboration with locking or CRDTs

----

 ## Notes

 This project is a functional prototype intended to demonstrate system design thinking, offline-first architecture, and practical trade-offs rather than production-level completeness.